wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

 System Setup:

 This guide will demonstrate how to make a DOS USB boot drive using FreeDOS.
 We are going to use Ubuntu 7.10 which you can download for free at http://www.ubuntu.com.
 You can use the Live CD to follow this guide if you are still using Windows.
-The only software that you will need to install is the package called "dosemu&#8221; which is very simple to install from Synaptic or the console.
+The only software that you will need to install is the package called "dosemu" which is very simple to install from Synaptic or the console.

 Open up Applications -> Accessories &#8211; > Terminal.